-The Resiliency & Microgrids Working Group, under the CPUC's microgrids proceeding (Rulemaking 19-09-009), have made significant advancements in exploring the meaning of resilience and in developing a foundational "4 Pillar Methodology" for approaching resilience evaluation and valuation.
-Next steps for application of the 4 Pillar Methodology are to develop a definition of resilience and specific resilience evaluation metrics-ideally for use across a wide range of resource planning activities.
+The Resiliency & Microgrids Working Group, under the CPUC's microgrids proceeding (CPUC 2019), have made significant advancements in exploring the meaning of resilience and in developing a foundational "4 Pillar Methodology" for approaching resilience evaluation and valuation.
+Development of a more tangible definition of resilience that (a) is useful across a wide range of resource planning activities and (b) can be used to develop specific resilience evaluation metrics are among the important next steps in application of the 4 Pillar Methodology in the state's resource planning activities.

-A stronger resilience framework is needed to weigh the full potential ratepayer and societal benefits of customer-sited installations.
+A stronger resilience investment framework is needed to weigh the full potential ratepayer and societal benefits of customer-sited installations.
 Our analytics in Chapter 2 (Realized Benefits and Challenges) focus specifically on the risk and occurrence of PSPS as a major driver of resilience value during the 2017-2021 timeframe.
 This outage mitigation value is a private benefit that goes to the customer who installs storage-it is not a ratepayer benefit.
 However, the depth of potential benefits to ratepayers of customer-sited energy storage depends crucially on the value proposition to individual customers.